Recommended children's booklists sorted by age or topic

 This story is full of fantastical treasures to keep a reader enthralled: a villain in need of redemption, a mischievous girl and an insatiable bone-crunching beast.

 Ebenezer Twitch is five hundred and eleven years old.
 He has reached this astounding age due to an elixir of youth provided to him by a magical beast, which lives on the top floor of his house.
 Ebenezer adopted the creature when it was tiny and was thrilled to find that it could magically vomit up any item he desired in exchange for food.
-As the beast grew larger, so did its demands for unusual dishes, until Ebenezer’s reliance on it to continue living causes him to sacrifice some of the world’s rarest (and subsequently extinct) creatures.
-Now though, the beast wants to eat a child…
+As the beast grew larger, so did its demands for unusual dishes, until Ebenezer’s reliance on it to continue living caused him to sacrifice some of the world’s rarest (and subsequently extinct) creatures.
+Now, though, the beast wants to eat a child…

-A laugh out loud tale with comic and sinister strands that Roald Dahl and Lemony Snicket fans will love.
+A laugh-out-loud tale with comic and sinister strands that Roald Dahl and Lemony Snicket fans will love.

 Chapter book